 - Facilitate access to programs, benefits, and services for veterans in the local and college community.

 - Provide appropriate space on campus for student veterans and allies to relax, study, share resources, plan activities, and access support.

 - Invite all students, staff, and faculty to participate in the VetNet community.

 - Collaborate with the GCC and Franklin County community members to provide educational programming and training that promotes the successful integration of veterans returning to civilian life.

-- Identify and develop relationships with family members of veterans in our Armed forces to ‘close the gap’ and ‘build bridges’ that encourage a broadening of their self-image and lifestyle management principles that contribute to their academic, community, spiritual, and emotional success.
+- Identify and develop relationships with family members of veterans in our Armed forces to build bridges that encourage a broadening of their self-image and lifestyle management principles that contribute to their academic, community, spiritual, and emotional success.